Parish Council Meetings

 As required by the government's transparency code, the Council publishes its minutes, annual accounts and other documents on this website.

 The Parish Council's Finance working party meets as necessary to make recommendations to the Council about the Precept and the annual budget, monitor payments and receipts.

 Councillors and the Clerk work between meetings on projects agreed by Council and they can be contacted via the Clerk.

-13th May Annual Meeting Parish Council - cancelled due to COVID-19
+10th May - Annual Meeting of the Parish Council

 The Role of the Clerk